SethClydesdale/wiki-source-editor/README.md

 # Wiki Source Editor

 Wiki Source Editor is a tool that allows you to view and edit the source code of any public wiki on Github.
-More importantly, it enables you to share your modifications with others, so that you can collaborate on a wiki together.
+More importantly, it gives you the ability to share your modifications with others, so that you can collaborate on a wiki together.

 ## How to Use